 How to get there: Bolhão subway station is a 6 minutes walking distance.

 Rua do Rosário, 233 | Porto

 We love so much the boutique hotel ROSA ET AL that we’ve already mentioned it in one of our articles about where to stay in Porto.
 In fact, ROSA ET AL is not only one of the loveliest places in the city but also one that provides you with one of the best brunch in Porto.

 It has several brunch options to choose à la carte -if you are an oat porridge lover then definitely try ROSA ET AL’s, it is to die for.
 Their banana bread is also terrific.

 This is a very popular brunch in Porto so we recommend you to book it in advance – you’ll surely won’t get any lucky by simply stopping by!

-How to get there: Lapa metro station is a 13min walking distance.
+How to get there: Lapa subway station is a 13 minutes walking distance.